mathjax/MathJax-docs/input/tex/extensions/enclose.rst

 enclose Commands
 ----------------

-The `enclose` extension implementes the following macros:
+The `enclose` extension implements the following macros:
 ``\enclose``